 The Towns of Weston and Wayland are also working to plan addition trail parking, trailheads and other amenities on this section.

 The Mass Central Rail Trail–Wayside project is making progress in several communities.

-This fall, the Town of Wayland built their first section of the trail from the Wayland Depot to the Wayland Town Center.
+This fall, the Town of Wayland built their first section of the trail from the Wayland Depot to Wayland Town Center.

-In both Weston and Wayland, DCR is in discussions with Eversource Energy and the municipalities to develop a public private partnership which will hopefully soon result in the construction and paving of the multi-use rail trail from the Wayland Town Center through the town of Weston.
+In both Weston and Wayland, DCR is in discussions with Eversource Energy and the municipalities to develop a public-private partnership which will soon result in the construction and paving of the multi-use rail trail from Wayland Town Center through the town of Weston.
 One complication we will still have to overcome is a filled underpass at Conant Road in Weston.

 The City of Waltham is seeking to advance design and permitting of the MCRT–Wayside in their community using local funds.